Our Logo Design Process – Case Study

 Everything was pretty much perfect, but he client was still not completely satisfied with the Word Mark part of the logo.
 We felt, that with the stars, there was a little too much going on.
 However, the client is King, and so we kept everything in.
 We only shaved off some of the buildings in the background.

 Jason is delighted with his logo.
 He made a presentation to his his staff and other businesses that he worked with.
 His accountant agreed that the company would find it easier to charge a higher rate for their services.
-His sales staff agreed that making sales with their cold-calling approach would be easier.
+His sales staff agreed that making sales while visiting business premises would be easier.

 Jason made a Social Media post across all his platforms, announcing the new logo design.
 His followers gave a big thumbs up, and it led to a big discussion about his next night out.